-Built in 1861, Fort McAllister is the best preserved earthen fort constructed by Confederate forces during the Civil War.
+Built in 1861, Fort McAllister is the best preserved earthen fort constructed by Confederate forces during the American Civil War.
 Along with Fort Jackson and Fort Pulaski, Fort McAllister protected the city of Savannah, home of one of the South's most important seaports that the Union forces eventually gained control over.
-Given the strategic importance of the fort, flotillas of Union ships, including the famed ironclad ships that were created during the war, bombarded the fort on several occasions.
+Given the strategic importance of the fort, flotillas of Union ships, including the famed "ironclad" ships that were created during the war, bombarded the fort on several occasions.
 However, the fort withstood the attack owing to its thick sand and earthen walls.
-The Union captured this fort thanks to the efforts of the army rather than the navy in 1864, when the city was surrounded and its forts were captured by General William T. Sherman.
+The Union captured this fort thanks to the efforts of the Army rather than the Navy in 1864, when the city was surrounded and its forts were captured by General William T. Sherman.
 Fort McAllister was the last of the three forts to fall into Union hands.
 Its capture marked the end of Sherman's infamous "March to the Sea" campaign, during which the Union army plundered food and supplies and destroyed almost anything of use to the Confederacy which started the decline of the Confederate push against the Union.

-Captain John Grady designed the fort.
-Upon inspecting it in 1861, General Robert E. Lee in 1861 to which he had a few recommendations to better protect the fort.
+Fort McAllister was designed by Captain John McGrady and was inspected by Confederate General Robert E. Lee in 1861 to which he had a few recommendations to better protect the fort.
 Lee recommended it be enlarged to better withstand heavy bombardment, which he would be proven correct when artillery fire from Union and naval forces couldn't penetrate the walls of the fort.
-The Union ironclad ships—the Montauk, Passaic, Nahant, and Patapsco—could not damage the fort despite having some of the biggest cannons of the time, especially the Montauk which featured 11 and 15-inch guns.
-The fort itself was only defended by a few hundred soldiers and in no way could withstand Sherman's attack with a far larger force.
-The battle itself only lasted 15 minutes.
-Henry Ford bought the property in the 1930s and began efforts to restore it.
-In 1958, the International Paper Company bought the property and gave it to the State of Georgia.
-The state worked with preservation groups and historians to restore the fort to match its appearance in the middle of the Civil War, prior to its capture by the Union army.
+The Union ironclad ships—the Montauk, Passaic, Nahant, and Patapsco—could not damage the fort despite having some of the biggest cannons at the time, especially the Montauk which featured 11 and 15-inch guns.
+The fort itself was only defended by a few hundred soldiers and in no way could withstand General Sherman's attack with a far larger force.
+The Battle of Fort McAllister itself only lasted 15 minutes and ended with Union forces capturing the base which put the Confederacy on the path to losing the Civil War.